dkriegner/xrayutilities/doc/source/index.rst

 You need to make your Python installation aware of where to look for the module.
 This is usually only needed when installing in non-standard *<install path>* locations.
 For this case append the installation directory to your *PYTHONPATH* environment variable by

 .. code-block:: bash

  >export PYTHONPATH=$PYTHONPATH:<local install path>/lib64/python2.7/site-packages

 on a Unix/Linux terminal.
 Or, to make this configuration persistent append this line to your local *.bashrc* file in your home directory.
-On MS Windows you would like to create a environment variable in the system preferences under system in the advanced tab (Using pythonxy this is done automatically).
+On MS Windows you would like to create a environment variable in the system preferences under system in the advanced tab (Using Python(x,y) this is done automatically).
 Be sure to use the correct directory which might be similar to

 .. code-block:: bash

  <local install path>/Lib/site-packages

 on Windows systems.